-(5) If approving the AMOC, does the AMOC approval response follow a clearly delineated requirement chain?
-(Refer to appendix B to this order for an example.)

-(6) Should AED have been included on the coordination grid?

-(7) Was the PI/FSDO/CHDO coordinated with, when required by paragraph 3 7b or paragraph 3-7c?

-(8) Should other technical personnel or organizations review the AMOC decision?
+- (5) If approving the AMOC, does the AMOC approval response follow a clearly delineated requirement chain?
+(Refer to appendix B to this order for an example.) - (6) Should AEG have been included on the coordination grid? - (7) Was the PI/FSDO/CHDO coordinated with, when required by paragraph 3-7b or paragraph 3-7c? - (8) Should other technical personnel or organizations review the AMOC decision? - (9) If denying the AMOC, does the AMOC response clearly state the reasons for denial? - 3-13.

-denial?

-(9) If denying the AMOC, does the AMOC response clearly state the reasons for

-3-13.
 Compile Records and Storing in Office Files.
-The responsible office's AMOC file consists of the following information (either in hard copy or electronic format).
+The office's AMOC file consists of the following information (either in hard copy or electronic format).
 When filing AMOC information, use file code 8040.1.
-The responsible office should make the AMOC file a part of the project file for the AD to which the AMOC pertains, or at minimum include a cross-reference in the AD and AMOC files.
-Refer to paragraph 5-5, for more information on records management.

-a.
-The original AMOC proposal in whatever forms it came (including the documented telephone proposal, if applicable).

-b.
-Evidence that FS had an opportunity to comment.
-This can include comments forwarded with the initial proposal, a request for comment, record of no comment, and/or record of AED contact when required by paragraph 3-6b.

-c.
-A copy of the AMOC response.

-d.
-The original coordination grid and any scanned or faxed copies of coordination grids, including email coordination (refer to paragraph 3-12a(2)).

-e.
-The completed AMOC approval response checklist (refer to appendix D to this order), if used.

-f.
-If the AMOC was approved, any additional substantiating data used to establish the acceptable level of safety that was the basis for approving the AMOC (such as service information, emails, calculations, or records of discussion with technical specialists).
+It is recommended to make the AMOC file a part of the project file for the AD to which the AMOC pertains, or at minimum include a cross-reference in the AD and AMOC files.
+Refer to appendix G, paragraph 4, for more information on records management. - a.
+The original AMOC proposal in whatever forms it came (including the documented telephone proposal, if applicable). - b.
+Evidence that flight standards had an opportunity to comment.
+This can include comments forwarded with the initial proposal, a request for comment, record of no comment, and/or record of AEG contact when required by paragraph 3-6b. - c.
+A copy of the AMOC response. - d.
+The original coordination grid and any scanned or faxed copies of coordination grids, including email coordination (refer to paragraph 3-12a(2)). - e.
+The completed AMOC approval response checklist (refer to appendix D to this order), if used. - f.
+If the AMOC was approved, any additional substantiating data used to establish the acceptable level of safety that was the basis for approving the AMOC (such as service information, emails, calculations, or records of discussion with technical specialists). - 3-14.

-3-14.
 Distribution of Responses.
 The responsible office sends copies of the AMOC response as summarized in table 1.

-Individual AMOC Global AMOC U.S. Registered Product Non-U.S. Registered Product (U.S or Non-U.S. Registered Product) AMOC Requester Original response Original response Original response PI/FSDO/CHDO Сору N/A N/A AED Copy if on response coordination grid Copy if on response coordination grid Copy if on response coordination grid CAA (for Non-U.S. Registered Products) N/A Copy to SoR Copy SoR of requester, and 9-AVS-Global-AMOC@faa.gov